p-h-s/IndianStartupFunding/README.md

 These fundraising rounds allow investors to invest money into a growing company in exchange for equity/ownership.
 The initial investment—also known as seed funding—is followed by various rounds, known as Series A, B, and C.
 A new valuation is done at the time of each funding round.
 Valuations are determined by various factors, including market size, company potential, current revenues, and management.
-ERD Diagram
+ERD Diagram image.png

-image

-Data Structure with Primary Keys and Foreign Keys
+Data Structure with Primary Keys and Foreign Keys image.png

-image

 Above design is in most ideal case, since we pull data from different sourses to fix the data quality issue that exist in India_Funding_AllYear; in reality, the LEFT OUTER JOIN or INNER JOIN did not perform well.